OpenDroneMap/docs/source/using.rst

                         buffer around the dataset boundaries, shrinked by N meters.
 Use 0 to disable cropping.
 Default: 3 --pc-classify <string>
-                        Classify the .LAS point cloud output using either a Simple Morphological Filter or a Progressive
-                        Morphological Filter.
-If --dtm is set this parameter defaults to smrf.
-You can control the behavior of both smrf and pmf by tweaking the --dem-* parameters.
+                        Classify the .LAS point cloud output using a Simple Morphological Filter.
+You can control the behavior of smrf by tweaking the --dem-* and --smrf-* parameters.
                         Default: none
   --pc-csv              Export the georeferenced point cloud in CSV format.
                         Default: False